CLOSE MENU

 • Participant growth in continuous quality improvement learning skills

-• Visibility as innovators in the field of HBPC & opportunity to participate in research & dissemination
+• Visibility as innovators in the field of HBPC

 Kosta Deligiannidis, MD, Northwell Health: “The Learning Network helped us embed quality improvement processes into our day-to-day practice.
 It helped our team and our patients.”